-The American Heart Association and the American College of Cardiology released new guidelines for diagnosing and treating high blood pressure, also called hypertension, in late 2017.
-These most recent guidelines recommend that blood pressure should now be treated when it is higher than 130/80, rather than the previous 140/90.
-Under these new guidelines, it’s estimated that half of the U.S. population has high blood pressure.
+The American Heart Association and the American College of Cardiology released updated guidelines for diagnosing and treating high blood pressure, also called hypertension, in late 2017.
+These most recent guidelines recommend that blood pressure should be treated when it is higher than 130/80, rather than the previous 140/90.
+Under these guidelines, it’s estimated that half of the U.S. population has high blood pressure.

 High blood pressure, often referred to as the “silent killer,” often has no warning signs or symptoms.
 The risks of uncontrolled high blood pressure can lead to these health consequences as outlined by the American Heart Association include heart attack, stroke, heart failure, kidney disease or failure, vision loss, sexual dysfunction, angina, and peripheral artery disease (PAD).

 If you are diagnosed with high blood pressure, your provider may prescribe medication to lower your blood pressure.
 It’s important that you take your medication regularly and as instructed.
 In addition to medication, I encourage my patients to try six key lifestyle changes that have been proven to reduce blood pressure.